For those with an aspiration to cultivate a life of awareness, wisdom and compassion engaged in the world for the welfare of self and others.

 I left school at 16 and went through an apprenticeship in electronics engineering until I was 20, when I went to university to study psychology.
 Since the age of 23 I have been a practicing Tibetan Buddhist having met Lama Thubten Yeshe and Lama Zopa Rinpoche in Nepal in 1973.
 After four years studying the foundations of Tibetan practice in a Buddhist community in the UK, I went to India and was in retreat for much of the next five years.
 This gave me a chance to explore the practices of the Tantric tradition in some depth meditating under the guidance of Lama Yeshe, Lama Zopa Rinpoche and Gen Jhampa Wangdu in particular.
 Whilst in India I was fortunate enough to receive teachings on many of the important aspect of Tibetan Buddhism from Lamas such as H.H.
 Dalai Lama, Song Rinpoche and many others.
-Returning to the west I trained as a psychotherapist and began the process of bringing together the two worlds of Buddhist and western psychology.
+Returning to the west in 1985 I trained as a psychotherapist and began the process of bringing together the two worlds of Buddhist and western psychology.

 The experiences of those I have worked with over the years has provided some moving and precious insights into the ups and downs of the spiritual path as it unfolds in peoples lives.
-This has in part lead me to write The Wisdom of Imperfection exploring the individuation process in Buddhist life.
+This in part lead me to write The Wisdom of Imperfection exploring the individuation process in Buddhist life.

 The Spiritual mentoring I offer: